lars-3010/RosterFactory/README.md

 # RosterFactory

-**A simple tool to generate team rosters based on player availability and roles.**
+**An interactive tool to generate and organize team rosters from a pool of players.**

 <br/>